Boris J is not our Prime Minister

 Downing St, London.
 Fri 5 Jul 2019

-Parliament Square to Downing Street to demand they get enough money to keep
+from Parliament Square to Downing Street to demand they get enough

-keep within their budgets.
+to keep within their budgets.
 They were accompanied by Labour MP Jess

 Phillips.
 I found it hard to believe that children were protesting

-about getting an extra half day off school each week - at their age I would have thought
+about getting an extra half day off school each week - at their age I

 Protest French police attack on XR